 - If you're not a fan of cashews, I now have two other yogurt recipes for you: almond milk yogurt and tofu yogurt.
 They're thick, rich, creamy, and perfect for this cake.

 - If using store-bought vegan yogurt, compare the consistency to the photo above.
-If the yogurt is on the thinner side, use a mesh strainer lined with a double layer of cheese cloth to drain off some of the liquid.
+If the yogurt is on the thinner side, use a mesh strainer lined with a double layer of cheese cloth to strain off some of the liquid.

 Let the strainer rest above a large bowl until the yogurt has thickened sufficiently.
-Just be sure to strain MORE yogurt than you need, so that you end up with at least ¾ cup after it has reduced. - If you plan to use a sweetened yogurt, reduce the amount of sugar called for in the recipe by about ¼ cup.
+Just be sure to start with MORE yogurt than you need, so that you end up with at least ¾ cup after it has reduced. - If you plan to use a sweetened yogurt, reduce the amount of sugar called for in the recipe by about ¼ cup.

 Even if you're not a baker, I promise you can do this!
 It breaks down into five easy steps:

-- Mix dry ingredients in one bowl.
+- Whisk the dry ingredients in one bowl.

-- Mix wet ingredients in another bowl.
+- Mix the wet ingredients in a separate bowl.

-- Pour into the pan and bake.
+- Pour the batter into the prepared pan and bake.

 Voila!
 Ooh la la.
 Oui!
 Oui!